thepalakgupta/rice-prioritization-engine/readme.md

 # RICE Prioritization Engine

-A data-driven framework for prioritizing product features using the RICE methodology (Reach, Impact, Confidence, Effort).
+A data-driven framework for prioritizing product features using the RICE methodology (Reach, Impact, Confidence, Effort).The live demonstration of which can be viewed here : https://rice-prioritization-engine.streamlit.app/

 ## Why Claude API?